Jafar Jabbarly: Literature, theatre and film

+Death and legacy

 Jafar Jabbarly died at the age of 35 of heart failure and was buried at the Alley of Honor.
 The national film studio, Azerbaijanfilm, a street, a square and a metro station in Baku are named after him.

 On 22 May 1985 the House-Museum of Jafar Jabbarly was opened.
 It is located in the house on I. Gutgashinli street 44 (former G. Sultanov street), Baku, where Jafar Jabbarly used to live.